kzima/angular-fire-seed/README.md

 This project is a simplified version of Firebase seed, but with addition of angular ui router.
 It is using own Auth service to work with simple login service provided by Firebase.

+### Demo

+You can test it out of the box on your local machine using this credentials:
+username: test@test.com
+password: test

+Demo url coming soon...

 ### Clone

 Clone the angular-seed repository using [git][git]: